Tobi-De/dotfm/content/posts/2022/bootstraping-a-production-ready-django-project.md

 - Task queue manager (celery)
 - Mail services (amazon SES, Sendgrid, etc.) etc.
-- CI / CD pipeline (github, gitlab, etc)
+- CI / CD pipeline (GitHub, gitlab, etc)

 If you are already convinced at this point, just run the two commands below, and you are done 😀.